On the stability of utilitarian aggregation: Approximate utilitarian aggregation

 \begin{theorem} Let $\epsilon\geq 0$, and suppose that $(X,u_{0},\U)$ is a setting with vN-M utilities.
 The following statements are equivalent. \begin{itemize} \item[(i)] The pair $(u_{0},\U)$ satisfies Sequential $\epsilon$-Strong Pareto. \item[(ii)] The utility function $u_{0}$ is approximately utilitarian given $(\epsilon,\W_{++})$. \end{itemize} \end{theorem}

 As anticipated, the next theorem identifies a case in which the specific structure of the set $X$ and the utility functions ensure that $\epsilon$-Strong Pareto and its sequential version are equivalent.
-This corresponds to a setting where the set of alternatives consists of an abstract set of lotteries over a finite number of prizes.
+This corresponds to a setting in which the set of alternatives is an abstract set of lotteries over a finite number of prizes.

 \begin{theorem} Let $\epsilon\geq 0$, and suppose that $(X,u_{0},\U)$ is a setting with vN-M utilities where $X$ is the convex hull of finitely many points.
 The following statements are equivalent. \begin{itemize} \item[(i)] The pair $(u_{0},\U)$ satisfies $\epsilon$-Strong Pareto. \item[(ii)] The utility function $u_{0}$ is approximately utilitarian given $(\epsilon,\W_{++})$. \end{itemize} \end{theorem}